 How much the price differs compared to the original face value

-Contact details for consumers should something go wrong with the purchase
+Contact details for consumers should something go wrong with the transaction

-The CMA are continuing to approach all other major ticket re-sale companies in order for them to fulfil their obligations under consumer law in the UK.
+The CMA continues to approach all other major ticket resellers to force them to fulfil their obligations under UK consumer law.

-Peer to peer ticket sales are potentially tricky ground, with no guarantees of the authenticity of the ticket or the seller.
+Peer-to-peer ticket sales are potentially tricky ground, with no guarantees about the ticket’s authenticity or the seller’s.

 Prices can also skyrocket, with sales typically advertised informally via internet forums and sites like eBay.

 Arranging to collect tickets in person can also be risky because it usually involves taking cash with you to meet someone you do not know.

 Unofficial ticket agencies have sold tickets that don’t exist in the past, and there will be few guarantees that the tickets you receive are genuine unless you can confirm the serial number.

 If you are unsure whether an online ticket seller is trustworthy, check if they are registered with the Society of Ticket Agents and Retailers (although not all official outlets are).
 If in doubt, ask the venue where you can buy genuine tickets.